stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 13 (P2L10) - Clock Radio Exercise.md

 ### Percepts State Quiz

-_How many different states can the time display be in?_
+_How many different states can the time display be in_?

 12 \* 60 = 720

 ### Mode Switch Quiz

 _To detemine the states for the FSM, refer to the mode switch in this Clock Diagram (shown in lecture).
-Use the same spelling shown in the diagram._
+Use the same spelling shown in the diagram_.

 - On
 - Music